- 1 Purpose

 - The Network, comprising representatives of local religious groups, reports to the University Multifaith Services Advisory Committee.

 - There will be a position of University-wide Chaplain Coordinator.
-The Pro Vice-Chancellor (Students) may appoint campus-based Chaplain Coordinators on campus-based centres.
+The Dean (Students) may appoint campus-based Chaplain Coordinators on campus-based centres.

-- The Chaplain Coordinator will be appointed by the Pro Vice-Chancellor (Students) on the recommendation of the Multifaith Services Advisory Committee after consultations with any appropriate religious bodies.
+- The Chaplain Coordinator will be appointed by the Dean (Students) on the recommendation of the Multifaith Services Advisory Committee after consultations with any appropriate religious bodies.

 - The Chaplain Coordinator, campus chaplains and other chaplains involved in the religious and spiritual activities at the University will perform their roles according to the guidelines for the University Multifaith Chaplaincy Services.
 The Chaplain Coordinator will be an honorary, unpaid position with support provided for conference attendance.